mangoepic/random-username-generator/README.md

 "LolSquid"

-Don't miss your chance and generate your own username.
+Don't miss your chance and generate your own username now.